 Greens, Microgreens, Baby Greens, and Sprouts

-Sprouts are sometimes lumped together in the same category as “microgreens.”
+Sprouts are sometimes lumped together with “microgreens.”
 However, there is a distinct difference between the two.
 Micronutrients are green, leafy vegetables (like romaine or kale) that have been growing for about three weeks.
-They have developed their first tiny leaves, although these leaves are not as developed as they are with baby greens.
+They have developed their first tiny leaves, although these are not as developed as those of baby greens.
 Microgreens are about 1-3 inches tall.

 Sprouts, on the other hand, are consumed after just 2-7 days and have not developed any leaves at all.